jimmypw/doc-tak/docs/source/takserver/install.rst

 .. code-block:: shell

-  $ ./makeRootCa.sh
+  ./makeRootCa.sh
   Please give a name for your CA (no spaces).
 It should be unique.
-If you don't enter anything, or try something under 5 characters, I will make one for you
+If you don't enter anything, or try something under 5 characters, I will make one for you.

 You will be prompted to enter a name for the CA. This should be unique but and easily identifyable.